AMIGAS stands for "Ayudando a Las Mujeres con

 Guide: Provides detailed steps for trained promotoras on

 - Video: Hispanic women of different ages

-discussing the benefits of the Pap test and some of the barriers
+discuss the benefits of the Pap test and some of the barriers they

-that presents information about cervical cancer and the Pap test,
+and Spanish that presents information about cervical cancer and the

 - Message cards: An interactive way to learn how

 ready a woman is to get a Pap test, and messages to help her become

 instruments used during a Pap test.